NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 format (and they are read by ``jitter_solve`` as well).
 A basic overview of how this works is in :numref:`jigsaw_cnet`.
 This section provides more details.

-A priori surface points will be read and written back (more details below).
+A priori surface points will be read and written back (they may change only in special cases, see below).
 Adjusted surface points will be read, optimized, then written back.

 For constrained surface points, the constraint will be relative to the a priori surface points.
 These will be used with sigmas from adjusted surface points, as